Here is your complete DIY travel guide to the tourist spots in Bauko!

 I have been visiting Bauko several times already.
 And I tell you.
 There is so much to learn and explore here.
-It’s no wonder why Bauko is often touted as the hiking capital of Mountain Province.
+It’s no wonder why Bauko is touted as the hiking capital of Mountain Province.

 How to Get to Bauko, Mt Province

 Bontoc to Bauko.
 There are vans operating from Bontoc to Abatan, Bauko.
 Regular trip departures start at 7:15 am to 5:00 pm.
 Each van departs once filled to capacity.

 Baguio to Bauko.
 Bus and vans operate from Baguio to Bauko (I’ll add more details about this soon).

 Manila to Bauko.
 You have two options.
 First, take a Coda Lines bus from H.M.
 Bus Station, Cubao, Manila.
 The schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
 It takes 10 to 11 hours to reach Bontoc.
 If you are not familiar, tell the driver to drop you at Bontoc town since the buses are bound to Sagada.
 Fare is 725 pesos for semi-deluxe and 935 pesos for deluxe.
 Click on their website for more information here.
 From Bontoc, take regular van trips to Abatan, Bauko.

 The second option is to ride Victory Liner Bus and North Genesis Bus to Baguio.
 Both bus companies have stations in Cubao and Pasay.
 They have hourly trip departures.
 From Baguio, take buses and vans to Abatan, Bauko.